 I’m a British literary translator from Arabic, German and Russian into English, with a particular focus on literary and academic translation, and children’s books.

 I’m the translator or co-translator of 6 non-fiction books and 3 novels, and have both fiction and non-fiction titles coming out next year.
 My latest book translation, Farewell to the Horse: The Final Century of Our Relationship, by art historian Ulrich Raulff (Allen Lane), was BBC Radio 4 Book of the Week in May 2017.

-Please see my Publications list and browse my portfolio on this site for more details of short stories, essays, plays, film scripts and other works I have translated.
+Please see my Publications list and browse my portfolio on this site for more details of books, short stories, essays, plays, film scripts and other works I have translated.

 I’m a keen advocate of translated literary fiction and international children’s fiction (#worldkidlit).
 I write reader’s reports for a range of publishers on fiction and non-fiction books written in Arabic, German and Russian.

 A brief CV

 1999-2003 BA Hons (MA Oxon) in Medieval and Modern Language and Literature (Russian and German) at St Hilda’s College, University of Oxford.
 Read most of the 19th and 20th century German and Russian classics in the original, plus a good dose of early modern Russian (1100-1700).
 Knew I wanted to translate literature but didn’t realise at this stage that it could be a career.